-It's possible to pick up repossessed or distressed-sale properties at up to 30% below market price.
+It's possible to pick up repossessed or distressed-sale properties below market price.
 For those willing to put work in on research and repairs, these can represent some of the best buys on the market.

 For a full guide to how it works and how to find bargains, read Buying Repossessions.

 Whether you're a struggling first-time buyer or just trying to move up the housing ladder, there are various Government-sponsored mortgages schemes that may be able to help.